Homerton College Boat Club: Club Kit

 HCBC Club kit is based on the colours of the Club, blue with white trim.
 However (in most years) the colours of the Club Zephyr (garment) are reversed, and are white with blue trim.

 It is traditional to wear a sock of each of the boat club's colours when racing with a blue sock on the foot opposite the rigger.

-Fleet (Past and Present)

-(Details and dates tbc)

-Below is a list of boats that comprise the HCBC fleet, past and present (retired boats are marked with retd.).
-Alongside each boat is a list of principal crews / dates (where appropriate), as well as any significant or otherwise interesting notes.